"Breathe in deeply to bring your mind home to your body." Thich Nhat Hanh

 Weak Pelvic Floor

-Gentle Earth also offers group Breathwork instruction (variable costs).
-For more information on these services, or to book, please contact us directly.
+Gentle Earth also offers group Breathwork instruction (variable costs) for corporate events, private family gatherings, wellness studios, and retreats.
+For more information on these services, or to book, please contact Betty directly.
 Namasté.